rendicahya/python_video/README.md

 ```

 ## Installation
-This library should be used as a git submodule:
+This library is designed to be used as a git submodule:
 ```bash
 git submodule add https://github.com/rendicahya/python_video.git
 ```